Genome Browsing and Visualization - UCSC

 UCSC Table Browser

-BLAT allowed us to get a region based on a sequence, but what if we want to do the reverse of that, to get a sequence based on a region.
+BLAT allowed us to get to a region based on a sequence, but what if we want to do the reverse of that, to get a sequence based on a region.
 Fortunately the UCSC genome browser has a tool for that as well called the UCSC Table Browser.
 Let’s get the DNA sequence for the gene PRLR using this tool.
-First navigate to the UCSC Table Browser, there are alot of options here but we only need to concern ourselves with a few.
+First navigate to the UCSC Table Browser (under Tools).
+There are a lot of options here but we only need to concern ourselves with a few.
 First make sure that the proper assembly is specified, in our case this should be hg19 (red boxes).
-Next because we want to return the sequence of the PRLR gene “Genes and Gene Precitions” should be selected under group, and let’s go ahead and look for this gene in the “UCSC Genes” track (green boxes).
+Next because we want to return the sequence of the PRLR gene “Genes and Gene Predictions” should be selected under group.
+Let’s go ahead and look for this gene in the “UCSC Genes” track (green boxes).
 Further the table should be set to “knownGene” (blue box).

-Next go ahead and click on “paste list” under “identifiers (names/accessions)” (see arrow in the figure above) and specify that PRLR is the gene we want the sequence for.
+Next, click on “paste list” under “identifiers (names/accessions)” (see arrow in the figure above) and specify that PRLR is the gene we want the sequence for, and click “Submit”.

 How many transcript are there for PRLR in the UCSC known genes track?
 Use the results from the table browser.

-Try using BLAT on the protein sequence for entry “uc021xxl.1”, which ensembl transcript does this entry correspond to?
+Try using BLAT on the protein sequence for entry “uc003jjm.3”.
+Which Ensembl transcript does this protein most closely correspond to?